 After his service ended, he returned to the insurance business.
 In addition to his work with Manley-McLennan, -- which eventually became part of insurance giant Marsh & McLennan -- Paul served as vice president of the Insurance Federation of Minnesota.
 In 1958, he started his own agency, retiring in 1967.
 Altogether, Otis worked in insurance for nearly 50 years.
 He and Margaret had just one child, a son named Paul Jr. (born 1918), who went into the same business as his father.

 In 1983, Jim Ogle of the New York Yankees Alumni Association invited Otis to Yankee Stadium for the annual Old-Timers’ Game.
 “I don’t know how they found me,” said Paul, “but they invited me to come to New York and I went.”
-Although film footage exists of the salute to Joe DiMaggio at Yankee Stadium that July 16, I have not been able to pick Otis out of the lineup of vets on the field.
+Although film footage exists of the salute to Joe DiMaggio at Yankee Stadium that July 16, Otis is not identifiable among the lineup of vets on the field.
 In his remarks, DiMaggio remembered, “When I first played here, they still had the wooden bleachers in right field.”
 One wonders if The Yankee Clipper was aware that someone was on hand whose career predated The House that Ruth Built.